What is the application deadline?

 It’s been a long time since I attended University, can I submit professional references?

 Professional references will be accepted provided they are relevant to the programme to which you are applying.

 My degree will not be completed by the time of application.
 Should I send in an academic transcript of my grades and courses up until this point or wait until my degree is complete?

-Please do send us an interim (or in- progress) transcript from your current University/Institution.
+Please do submit an interim (or in- progress) transcript from your current University/Institution.
 Final transcripts showing the degree conferred must be received by the Admissions team at The Courtauld by August 31st.

 I am booking an English test but am unable to do so before the application deadline, can I still submit my application?

-If you are unable to book a test at a centre ahead of the application deadline, then you may submit your application without an English proficiency result and it will be passed to the tutors for consideration.
-You must send your test result as soon as it becomes available to you.
+If you are unable to book a test at a centre ahead of the application deadline, then you may submit your application without an English proficiency result.
+It will be passed to the tutors for consideration.
+You must email email@example.com your test result as soon as it becomes available to you.
 Any offer made in the absence of a test result will be conditional on your achieving the required score.
-All English test results must be no longer than two years old.
+IELTS and TOEFL test results must be no longer than two years old.